 Follow ethical guidelines:

 Ensure that your code can handle unexpected errors or exceptions.
 For example, if a website’s structure changes, your code may need to be updated to reflect the changes.

 Before deploying your web scraper, test your code thoroughly to ensure that it is working correctly and efficiently.
 Over time, this could potentially result in significant savings of both time and resources.

 Setting up a Python Environment:

-To carry out web scraping using Python, you will first have to install the Python Environment, which enables to run code written in the python language.
+To carry out web scraping using Python, you will first have to install the Python Environment, which enables you to run code written in the python language.
 The libraries perform data scraping;

 Beautiful Soup is a convenient-to-use python library.
 It is one of the finest tools for extracting information from a webpage.
-Professionals can scrape information from web pages in the form of tables, lists, or paragraphs.
+Professionals can crawl information from web pages in the form of tables, lists, or paragraphs.
 Urllib2 is another library that can be used in combination with the BeautifulSoup library for fetching the web pages.
 Filters can be added to extract specific information from web pages.
 Urllib2 is a Python module that can fetch URLs.

 For MAC OSX :

 To install Python libraries on MAC OSX, users need to open a terminal win and type in the following commands, single command at a time:

 For Windows 7 & 8 users: